jbetancur/react-data-table-component/README.md

 };
 ```

-### Overriding with Ui Component Library Component
+### Overriding with Ui Component Library
 Don't like those ugly html checkboxes?
-Let's override them with some [Material Ui](https://material-ui.com) sexyiness.
+Let's override them with some [Material Ui](https://material-ui.com) sexiness.
 While we are at it we will also override the `sortIcon`:

 ```js
 ...